 After a short stopover in Yangon, I took the first flight in the morning to Mandalay.
 Don’t panic when you see the local planes.
 They’re small, have propellers, are loud but they’re taking you safely to your destination.
 The domestic airport is tiny, your boarding pass does not say your name or seat number, your baggage tag is handwritten.
 It’s like you’re back in the 70s probably.
-But it works well.
+But it works well… These are the things to do in Mandalay.

-Soe Soe booked me into The Link 78, a modern, western style hotel in Mandalay.
+I booked a room in The Link 78, a modern, western style hotel in Mandalay.
 After a quick siesta, I packed my camera bag and headed towards Mandalay Hill.
 At the bottom of the hill, you will find huge and the most famous Pagodas lined up.
 Take off your flippies, take out your camera and stroll around.

 For the next day, I hired a local taxi driver to take me around.
 He didn’t speak English, but somehow I managed to tell him where I wanted to go.
 The first stop was the stonecutting district Kyaut Sit Tan in Mandalay.
 One stone carver is lined up next to the other.
 Everything on the road is covered in white dust.
 Men, women and even children (I don’t know what to think about that really…) work in the burning heat on their Buddhas.